 Importantly, you need to consider whether or not the reward (possible increased fat oxidation) outweighs the risks.
 These risks include increased injury from soft tissue damage and poor energy availability, lower endurance, and possibly feeling like hot dog sh*t.
 If it does for you and you feel okay, proceed with caution.
 But if you have performance goals, have a history of disordered eating, have menstrual irregularities, or are injury-prone, it is best to skip fasted running and focus on fueling your body well.

 Most importantly, you must observe how you feel and how you are performing.
 If you are skipping pre-run calories and are experiencing a string of injuries and/or feel generally crummy on your runs, then you want to forgo fasted running.
 If your runs are suddenly slower, you may need calories before a run.

 That said, some people who don’t have performance goals may run fasted out of convenience.
 If you opt for fasted running, only do so before easy runs.
 Long runs and hard workouts such as interval session have higher energy demands.
 Fat adaptation will not change how your energy pathways function at higher intensities.

 A pre-run snack does not have to be heavy or fancy.
 All you need is something easy to digest and rich in simple carbohydrates.
 A banana, a handful of dried fruit, a couple of graham crackers, or a stroopwafel are all light, quick snacks.

-(Disclaimer: I am not a registered dietitian.
+(Disclaimer: My master’s degree is in Applied Exercise Science & Sports Nutrition.
+However, I am not a registered dietitian.
 If you struggle with energy availability, GI upset on runs, or fueling in general, consult a registered dietitian.)